More information on National Cycle Network routes

 Family cycle routes

-Explore sections of Route 7 along the Forth & Clyde Canal, and you may just come across the world's first and only rotating boatlift!
+Explore sections of Route 7 along the Forth & Clyde Canal, and you'll come across the world's first and only rotating boatlift, The Falkirk Wheel.
 This canal links Glasgow to Falkirk and has flat, traffic-free towpaths, ideal for cycling with wee ones.
-On this route is the famous Falkirk Wheel, an engineering marvel which connects the Forth & Clyde Canal with the Union Canal.
+The famous Falkirk Wheel is an engineering marvel which connects the Forth & Clyde Canal with the Union Canal.

 One day cycles

 The 33-mile stretch between Aviemore and Slochd in the Highlands on National Route 7, and the 14-mile, mainly traffic-free Cullen to Garmouth part of National Route 1 on the Moray coast are just two of the NCN sections which are achievable in one day.

 If you're feeling more adventurous, why not enjoy a cycling holiday and take your time to explore the longer routes throughout Scotland?
 Book a place for you and your bike on the ferry and hop across to the Isle of Arran and National Route 73, to explore the diverse landscape, taking in the rolling southern countryside and the mountainous north.

 Route 1 stretches from Scotland's border with England, up the east coast to Shetland.
 Split into three large sections in Scotland, including Edinburgh to Aberdeen and Aberdeen to Shetland, via Inverness, John O'Groats and Orkney, Route 1 offers a great mix of challenging and more manageable cycle paths and trails.

 Scotland's most northerly section of Route 1 is the 109-mile stretch on Shetland, between Sumburgh Head and Nor Wick Bay.
 It's not for the faint hearted, but cyclists will be rewarded with spectacular scenery throughout.